Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program.

 • The program strengthens a pipeline of trained entry-level talent for the regional creative economy

-8. Curriculum and Training Approach
+8. Curriculum Training & Approach

 The training model is rooted in apprenticeship principles: demonstration, guided practice, supervised application, repetition, feedback, and real-world relevance.
 Each week includes instruction from working professionals who bring current practice, terminology, and expectations from the field.